Sekuraz/bachelorthesis/thesis/chapters/variables_and_source.md

 # Source Code Extraction
 There is one thing missing from the parsing side, the source code extracted from a task.
 The location of this source code also forms the so called code id, the identifier of the code associated with a task.
-It is hashed and then used to look up the function which unpacks the variables and it is also part of this function's name.
+It is hashed and then used to look up a generated function which unpacks the variables and contains the extracted source code of the application.
+This source code itself might have been changed previously, but contained tasks are currently not properly transformed due to the way the source code is traversed in clang.
-The code itself lands in \texttt{/tmp/tasking\_functions} in one file per processed file.
+This code is then stored in a temporary file in the \texttt{/tmp/tasking\_functions} directory with in one file per processed source file.
-There is one header to collect all of it, which is named \texttt{/tmp/tasking\_functions/all.hpp}.
+In order to include this in the final application there is one header to collect all of it, which is named
+\texttt{/tmp/tasking\_functions/all.hpp}.
+This is in turn included by the tasking header.
+One the one hand this architecture is simplistic and easy to use, it poses huge problems for large applications on the other hand.
+It pulls all tasks with every compilation unit and it might lead to naming conflicts if there are several objects files being linked together.

 ## `tasking_function_map`
+In order to use all of the extracted sources they have to be found during the run of the application.
-This is a map which is globally defined and used to map code ids to the functions.
+Thus all the headers mentioned earlier generate the \texttt{tasking_function_map}, which is a global map from code ids to the actual function.
-It is populated using static evaluation before the main method begins.
+It is populated using static evaluation before the main method begins in order to make all functions available for the runtime.